diver-down/FPGA2-electricBoogaloo/Git-Flow.md

 At start of work:
 - `git pull`
+- `git log --graph --oneline`
+	- this will let you see all work done since
-- open your files and go to town
+- open your project and go to town!

 At end of work:
 - `git pull`